placetobejohan/git-blog-post/git-tips-and-tricks-blog-post.md

 c6d5179 gitignore
 ```

 Git actually stores these commits only once but let's not dive in too deep here.
 As soon as I've added a new commit the new branch's history will be unique and different from `main`'s history.
-In the mean time, `main` can also keep growing, diverging away from the `section-branches` branch.
+In the mean time, `main` can also keep growing, diverging further away from the `section-branches` branch.

 So Git branches operate like branches of a tree, the main difference being that they can also be merged into one another - barring some exotic tree species.
 More on merging in the section on [git merge](#git-merge).

-### Refs and HEAD
+### References and HEAD

 how does git know which code to show (local repo)

-tell you about .git folder
+good time to tell you about .git folder

 ### Remote repository
 As soon as you want to share your code with other developers, you need a central repository which is then the official version of the codebase.
 It's where a new developer gets his local copy from with `git clone`.
 Every developer .